 Our European visitors are incredibly important to us, so it’s important we help them stay as informed as possible before they visit Scotland.

-Through the Brexit Response Steering Group, we are working with key Scottish public sector partners to share insight and advice on how businesses and stakeholders can prepare for the end of the transition period.
+Through the Business Resilience Steering Group which looks at the twin challenges of COVID-19 and Brexit, we worked with key Scottish public sector partners to share insight and advice on how businesses and stakeholders could prepare for the end of the transition period.

 This includes the continued sharing of the Prepare for Brexit toolkit with businesses we work with, The Scottish Tourism Alliance and UK Hospitality.